ArcanaFramework/arcana/docs/source/data_model.rst

 ------

 A key concept in Arcana's data model is that of "data spaces".
-This refers to the structure of data points within a given class of datasets, where a data point could be an MRI session in a clinical trial or a football player's performance in a scouting team's analysis for example.
+This refers to the structure of measurement events within a given class of datasets, where a measurement event could be an MRI session in a clinical trial or a football player's performance in a scouting team's analysis for example.

-Data points in a dataset can be categorised in a number of ways.
+Measurement events in a dataset can typically be categorised in a number of ways.
 Taking the clinical trial example, each MRI session will belong to a particular subject and may also belong to a longitudinal timepoint and/or a particular study group.
 In the case of the scouting program, a set of player performance metrics will belong to a particular player, competition round, league, season and more.
-In Arcana, these category groups are considered to form the "data space" of the dataset (drawing a loose analogy with a multi-dimensional space where each data point exists on a grid).
+In Arcana, these category groups are considered to form the "data space" of the dataset, drawing a loose analogy with a multi-dimensional space where each category groups are aligned along different dimensions and measurement events exist at points on a grid.

 Different data spaces are defined in Arcana by subclassing the :class:`.DataSpace` enum.
-Enum members define both the dimensions of the space and also the combinations of these dimensions (subspaces to extend the analogy) that make up the possible "frequencies" data can occur at.
-For example, the :class:`.ClinicalTrial` has the dimensions of **group**, **member** and **timepoint**, corresponding to the study group (e.g. 'test' or 'control'), within-group ID, and longintudinal timepoint.
-These dimensions can be combined to give all the possible frequencies data can exist at within the dataset, i.e. (per):
+Enum members define both the dimensions of the space and all the combinations of these dimensions (subspaces to stretch the analogy if you will).
+For example, the :class:`.ClinicalTrial` has the dimensions of **group**, **member** and **timepoint**, corresponding to the study group (e.g. 'test' or 'control'), within-group ID (relevant for matched control studies and arbitrary otherwise, equivalent to subject ID when there is only on study group), and longintudinal timepoint.
+These dimensions can be combined to give all the possible "frequencies" data can exist at within the dataset, i.e. (per):

 * **group** (group)
 * **member** (member)